 Colleges now require healthcare insurance before you can enroll.
 In many cases, this is part of your billing from the college and is not removed until the student’s healthcare insurance is verified.
 Paying for dual insurance is a waste of money and should be part of your review of your bill.

 This summer many of the college-bound students have a scheduled freshman orientation date.
 Besides getting to know the college, students should try to identify a bank or the ATM machines that are on or near campus.
-This is done for three major reasons: safety, convenience and avoidance of bank fees.
-Often, banks have special student bank accounts that are designed for the college student and give parents access to transfer money.
+This is done for three major reasons: safety, convenience, and avoidance of bank fees.
+Often, banks have special student bank accounts that are designed for college students and give parents access to transfer money.
 A call ahead of time can also give you this information and allow you to be better prepared.
 You may also want to establish a link with your bank account and theirs in case funds need to be transferred quickly

 College students spend a lot of money on the physical items needed to make a successful transition to college.
 Some of these items like the personal computer and TV are expensive.
 Whether your child is in a dorm or in an off-campus apartment you should consider protecting their property.
 Check and see if your homeowner’s insurance will cover their possessions or if you need further coverage.
 The new computer equipment can be expensive if you need to replace it.
 Make sure you review the cost and deductibles before purchasing these policies.
-If your child will be living off campus you may also want to look into some type of renter’s insurance depending on their situation and valuables that they will have at school.
+If your child will be living off-campus you may also want to look into some type of renter’s insurance depending on their situation and valuables that they will have at school.

 The last item deals with car insurance.
 It is often overlooked but may save you a little money.
 If your child will not be taking a car you may want to check if a discount on your auto rate is eligible while they are living at school.
 There is normally a distance requirement to get that college student discount.